revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 <details><summary> <b>Show Answer</b> </summary>

-> We can zip also,but the values from each set may not be joined in order.
+> We can zip, but the values from each set may not be joined in order.

 **Example**: